South Downs landscape in West Sussex at golden hour

 08What is eDNA testing for great crested newts?+

-Environmental DNA (eDNA) testing detects GCN presence from genetic traces left in pond water.
-A single water sample analysed in a Natural England-approved laboratory tells you whether GCN are using the pond.
-It's a faster, less invasive alternative to repeat bottle trapping, egg searching and torch surveys.
+Environmental DNA (eDNA) testing detects the presence of great crested newts (GCN) from genetic material left in pond water.
+A single water sample, analysed in a Natural England-approved laboratory, can indicate whether GCN are likely to be present in or using the pond.
+It is a faster, less invasive alternative to traditional survey methods such as bottle trapping, egg searching, and torchlight surveys.

 09Do you handle European Protected Species (EPS) licence applications?+

 Yes.
-We prepare and submit EPS Mitigation Licence applications to Natural England for great crested newts, all UK bat species, dormice, otters and other European-protected species, including method statements, reasoned statements and post-licence compliance monitoring.
+We prepare and submit European Protected Species (EPS) licence applications to Natural England for a range of protected species, including all associated supporting documentation such as method statements, reasoned statements, and post-licence compliance monitoring.

 10Do you work outside Sussex?+

 Yes.
-Our head office is in Pulborough, West Sussex, but we deliver projects across the United Kingdom.
-Get in touch with your site postcode and a short project description and we'll come back with a clear scope, indicative timing and a fixed quote.
+Our head office is in Pulborough, West Sussex, but we work across South East England.
+Share your site postcode, red line boundary and a short project description, and we'll come back with a clear scope, indicative timescales and a fixed quote.

 Get in touch